brendanw/PaymentKit-Droid/README.md

 ================

 PaymentKit-Droid is an Open Source Android library that allows developers to create sleek payment forms like those made popular by StubHub, Stripe, Uber, and Postmates.
+The library provides support for as far back as 2.1.

 The PKExample provides an example implementation pattern you may follow.